skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 **II**

 Sometimes you have reminiscence \
-To those thoughts from dark crevices \
+Of those thoughts from dark crevices \
 Who can ever forget those nocturnal smells? \
 Or those cries of hysteria pounding \
 From those booths of damp souls \
 You sway in the wind to obtain the key \
 For an evening of aimless dreaming

-In the depths of a bus terminal \
-Among the maniacs tipping their hats \
-To beggars holding out their hands, \
-And the punch-holes of childhood homes \
-Among all the wooden toys --- \
-The sounds of screaming \
-Turn that part of life to something lost, forever.

 For how softly we tread on alone \
 On that hard, crumbling stone \